Which is a better investment – the Stock Market or Real Estate?

-Many years ago, I remember reading a story about a small village in Robert Kiyosaki’s book, “The Cashflow Quandrant.”
+Am I hauling buckets, or am I building pipelines?
+Many years ago, I remember reading a story about a small village in Robert Kiyosaki’s book, “The Cashflow Quadrant.”
 In the story, the small village didn’t have water so they hired two different people to bring clean water into the village on a consistent basis.
-The first person purchased two large buckets and would hike…
+The…

 I was dying